Home » Blog » Behavioral Assessments » My life as a PI Promoter

 Embracing my superpowers

-As I said before, I believe a Promoter’s greatest superpower is the ability to amplify the ideas of the people around them—especially those who might be less likely to speak up otherwise.
+A Promoter’s greatest superpower is the ability to amplify the ideas of the people around them—especially those who might be less likely to speak up otherwise.
 When a Promoter is in the room (or Zoom), you’re getting an extravert with a natural ability to energize and encourage others.
 If you need that spark for a team or project, we’re there!

 Promoters tend to be flexible (low D drive) and relatively patient, making us easy co-workers to get along with.
 Our most prominent drive is our extraversion (B) drive which, combined with our situational C, means we can connect with nearly anyone, and do so quickly.

-So!
-Whether you’re looking for someone to help initiate conversations, champion ideas, or celebrate wins, give us a microphone and we’ll gladly jump in.
+So, whether you’re looking for someone to help initiate conversations, champion ideas, or celebrate wins, give us a microphone and we’ll gladly jump in.

 Understanding my caution areas